Get Lucky (Daft Punk song): Accolades

 "Get Lucky" was nominated for Best Song of the Summer at the 2013 MTV Video Music Awards. and Best Song at the 2013 MTV Europe Music Awards.
 The song was nominated for Top Streaming Song (Audio) and Top Dance/Electronic Song at the 2014 Billboard Music Awards.
 It was also nominated for Choice Music Single: Group and Choice Summer Song at the 2013 Teen Choice Awards.
 It was ranked by Rolling Stone and The Guardian as the best track of 2013.

 On 26 January 2014, "Get Lucky" reached number three in Triple J's Hottest 100 of 2013.
 The Village Voices Pazz & Jop annual critics' poll ranked "Get Lucky" at number one to find the best music of 2013.
 It won Best Foreign Song at both the 2013 Sweden Gaffa Awards and Denmark Gaffa Awards.
 The song received awards for both Best Pop Duo/Group Performance and Record of the Year at the 56th Annual Grammy Awards.
 The song won Song of the Year at the 2014 BMI London Awards.
-It was listed at No. 114 on Pitchfork's "200 Best Songs of the 2010s" in 2019 and No. 465 on Rolling Stone's "Top 500 Best Songs of All Time" in 2021.
+It was listed at number 465 on Rolling Stone's "500 Greatest Songs of All Time" in 2021.